Elements of art

-Elements of art are stylistic features that are included within an art piece to help the artist communicate.
+Elements of art are features that are included within a visual art piece for the artist to communicate.
 The seven most common elements include line, shape, texture, form, space, color and value, with the additions of mark making, and materiality.
 When analyzing these intentionally utilized elements, the viewer is guided towards a deeper understanding of the work.

 Line

 Lines are marks moving in a space between two points whereby a viewer can visualize the stroke movement, direction, and intention based on how the line is oriented.
 Lines describe an outline, capable of producing texture according to their length and curve.
 There are different types of lines artists may use, including, actual, implied, vertical, horizontal, diagonal and contour lines, which all have different functions.
 Lines are also situational elements, requiring the viewer to have knowledge of the physical world in order to understand their flexibility, rigidity, synthetic nature, or life.

 Shape

 A shape is a two-dimensional design encased by lines to signify its height and width structure, and can have different values of color used within it to make it appear three-dimensional.
 In animation, shapes are used to give a character a distinct personality and features, with the animator manipulating the shapes to provide new life.
 There are different types of shapes an artist can use and fall under either geometrical shapes, defined by mathematics, or organic shapes, created by an artist.
 Simplistic, geometrical shapes include circles, triangles and squares, and provide a symbolic and synthetic feeling, whereas acute angled shapes with sharp points are perceived as dangerous shapes.
 Rectilinear shapes are viewed as dependable and more structurally sound, while curvilinear shapes are chaotic and adaptable.